-Atos has supplemented the Code of Ethics training with a new specific training course on 'Tackling Modern Slavery' that will also be mandatory for all current UK&I employees and new joiners.
+In 2020, Atos supplemented the Code of Ethics training with a new specific training course on 'Modern Slavery'.
+This is mandatory for all current UK&I employees and new joiners.
 The e-learning course explains our commitment to reducing modern slavery and the steps Atos is taking to tackle it in our organisation and within our supply chain.
 It helps employees understand different types of modern slavery, how they can be identified and explains the actions we expect people across our business to take to reduce the risk of modern slavery.
 It also provides links to speak up options in the event that employees wish to raise concerns.
+By the end of 2020, nearly 6,000 Atos employees (72% of the workforce) had completed the 'Modern Slavery' training.